 You need to explain the purpose and value of the recording to your participants so that this is understood by everyone involved.

 Safe and secure storage of your recording is important to help ensure prevention against any inappropriate access to or use of the recording.
 Please take care to maintain the security of recorded files.

 Ensure that the timeframe for keeping the recording is appropriate for the purpose and this has been conveyed to the participants.
 The recording should not be kept for longer than is necessary.

 Do you need audio and video, or just audio?

 Zoom allows for audio-only capture so in some situations (such as recording meeting minutes) it may be appropriate to only retain the audio capture (.m4a file) rather than the full audio and video file (.mp4).

 How will you share the recording with viewers?

-The officially supported platforms for sharing recordings are:
+The officially supported platform for sharing recordings is Otago Capture

-Please contact AskOtago if you need any assistance with these:
+Please contact AskOtago if you need any assistance: